pulp/pulpcore/docs/plugins/reference/metadata-signing.rst

     The script may read the fingerprint of the key it should use for signing, from the ``PULP_SIGNING_KEY_FINGERPRINT`` environment variable.
+    It is possible to pass a dictionary of environment variables to the signing script if need be.

     The json is converted to a python dict and returned by the ``sign()`` method.
 If an error occurs, a runtime error is raised instead.
 All of this is enforced by the ``validate()`` method at the time of